mirkosignorelli/pencal_devel/README.md

 ## `pencal`: what's that?

 `pencal` is the `R` package that implements Penalized Regression Calibration (PRC), a statistical method that we proposed in Signorelli *et al.* (2021).
-Penalized regression calibration: A method for the prediction of survival outcomes using complex longitudinal and high-dimensional data. *Statistics in Medicine*, 40 (27), 6178-6196.
+[Penalized regression calibration: A method for the prediction of survival outcomes using complex longitudinal and high-dimensional data](https://onlinelibrary.wiley.com/doi/10.1002/sim.9178). *Statistics in Medicine*, 40 (27), 6178-6196.
-You can read and download the paper (with open access) [here](https://onlinelibrary.wiley.com/doi/10.1002/sim.9178).

 ## About this repository